alexindevs/pearhub-backend/README.md

 ### 🎯 Current Scoring Strategy

-If a user has no prior interactions (cold start), content is ranked by:
+If a user has no prior interactions (cold start), content is ranked by popularity and interaction:

 ```ts
 score = views * 0.5 + likes * 1.5 + comments * 1.0 + shares * 2.0